 Arckaringa stock is watered by 17 bores and tank systems, 20 dams and banks and numerous waterholes.

-The pastoral property relies on sufficient rainfall to generate the growth of various native plants and grasses on which their stock graze.
+The pastoral property relies on sufficient rainfall to generate the growth of various native plants and grasses on which our stock graze.
 The rain also fills dams, waterholes and creeks which provide fresh water for the stock and for domestic purposes.
 The Arckaringa Creek is an important feature of the property, with other creeks and channels feeding into it.
 After heavy rainfall it flows and distributes fresh, clean water to waterholes and stimulates the growth of much needed vegetation.

 With good rains dams and banks fill and creeks flow and fill the waterholes.
 The fresh water also catches in crabholes (small mounds and depressions in the ground) which provide good surface water.
 With fresh water available the cattle are encouraged to move out further to graze.